 "There really is no great richness of tradition regarding babies born around the time of St Patrick's Day," Bairbre Ní Fhloinn, an assistant professor in the School of Irish, Celtic Studies, and Folklore at University College Dublin, tells Romper.
-However, that's not to say traditions don't exist at all.
-"Babies born at that time were sometimes called after the saint (i.e., Patrick or Patricia, or their Irish-language equivalents)," Fhloinn says.
-Of course that doesn't mean you have to name your child some variation of Patrick.
-There are plenty of great baby names for little ones born on March 17 that are a subtle nod to the holiday on which they were born.
+However, just because there aren’t historical or superstitious legends doesn’t mean there aren’t any themes when it comes to St. Patrick’s Day newborns.
+"Babies born at that time were sometimes called after the saint," Fhloinn says, so don’t hesitate to name them Patrick or Patricia in honor of their birthday.